ibm-cloud-docs/openwhisk/openwhisk_github.md

 # GitHub events source
 {: #openwhisk_catalog_github}

+This pre-installed package is not available in the Tokyo region. {: tip}

 The `/whisk.system/github` package offers a convenient way to use the [GitHub APIs](https://developer.github.com/).
 {: shortdesc}